- Contact Information

 A full-time assistantship requires approximately 20 clock hours of work per week, assigned by the department or chairperson.
 Students will be limited to two years of financial assistance for the M.A. degree and four years of financial assistance for the Ph.D. degree.

-For further graduate admissions information, including on-line inquiry forms, admissions forms and assistantship forms, click here or contact Dr. Cynthia Ingham, Director of Graduate Studies, at the address or email below.
+For further graduate admissions information, including on-line inquiry forms, admissions forms and assistantship forms, click here or contact Dr. Roberto Padilla, Director of Graduate Studies, at the address or email below.

 Director of Graduate Studies